shervinea/cheatsheet-translation/fr/cs-229-linear-algebra.md

 **45. Spectral theorem ― Let A∈Rn×n.
 If A is symmetric, then A is diagonalizable by a real orthogonal matrix U∈Rn×n.
 By noting Λ=diag(λ1,...,λn), we have:**

 &#10230; Théorème spectral ― Soit A∈Rn×n.
-Si A est symmétrique, alors A est diagonalisable par une matrice orthogonale réelle U∈Rn×n.
+Si A est symétrique, alors A est diagonalisable par une matrice orthogonale réelle U∈Rn×n.
 En notant Λ=diag(λ1,...,λn), on a :

 <br>